An Insiders Guide To Finding Cool Experiences in Guadalajara, Mexico

-The world class universities (specifically the medical schools) bring students from across the continent to study, and the tech scene is bringing engineers from across the globe to build a little Silicon Valley.
+The world-class universities (specifically the medical schools) bring students from across the continent to study, and the tech scene is bringing engineers from across the globe to build a little Silicon Valley.
 As the community becomes more diverse so has the culinary arts scene.
-Not only can you find Korean barbeque, sushi and regional Indian cuisine, but you can also find an astonishing collection of Mezcal from Oaxaca, wine from Baja California and regional dishes from all over Mexico.
+Not only can you find Korean barbecue, sushi, and regional Indian cuisine, but you can also find an astonishing collection of Mezcal from Oaxaca, wine from Baja California and regional dishes from all over Mexico.

 The New Economy

 The beauty of Jalisco is that it maintains the traditions of centuries past while keeping in touch with what is going on in the rest of the world.
-All the art and traditions of the countryside are manifested in the city while adding some modern accents.
 It is highly catholic and conservative society while still having the best gay bars in the country.
-There are a constant stream of contrasts that will delight you at every turn.
+There is a constant stream of contrasts that will delight you at every turn.

 The Neighborhoods of Guadalajara

-The Americana is kind of a blanket terms that describes multiple neighborhoods just off the city center.
-Think urban hipster with 19th century European style mansions as the backdrop.
-There is thriving restaurant and bar scene, some of the best coffee in the city and a cultural flea market.
+The Americana is kind of a blanket term that describes multiple neighborhoods just west of the city center.
+Think urban hipster with early 20th-century European style mansions as the backdrop.
+There is a thriving restaurant and bar scene, some of the best coffee in the city and a cultural flea market.
 Young people love the Colonia Americana because it is very walkable and has a high concentration of nightlife options.